bugsnag/bugsnag-node/README.md

 Capturing Errors in Callback Functions
 --------------------------------------

-Many callback functions in Node are called with an error as the first arguement.
+Many callback functions in Node are called with an error as the first argument.
 Bugsnag can intercept these errors if you wrap your callback with  `bugsnag.intercept`:

 ```javascript
 functionWithCallback(bugsnag.intercept(function(argument) {